 For small batches, we sampled 5000 collocation points within the domain, along with 1000 points each on the spatial and temporal boundaries.
 In the large-batch setting, we increased the sampling density to 10000 points in the domain and 2000 points on both the spatial and temporal boundaries.
 We set the maximum number of iterations to be $L=10$, with each iteration comprising 5000 epochs trained using the Adam optimizer at a learning rate of $10^{-3}$.
 The weighting parameter in the loss function \eqref{eqn:loss-forward} was set to 1.0.

-Regarding computational efficiency, our analysis reveals that the integrand transformation exhibit significantly lower and more stable computation times compared to their direct counterparts (\textbf{MC-I} and \textbf{GJ-I}), which demonstrate rapidly increasing computational costs.
-For each value of $M$ (number of quadrature points), the integrand transformation consistently require substantially less computational time than direct methods even for $M=16$ of Gauss-Jacobi method, our proposed method could save several seconds over 5000 epochs.
+Regarding computational efficiency, our analysis reveals that the transformed schemes exhibit significantly lower and more stable computation times compared to their direct counterparts (\textbf{MC-I} and \textbf{GJ-I}), which demonstrate rapidly increasing computational costs.
+For each value of $M$ (number of quadrature points), the transformed schemes consistently require substantially less computational time than direct methods; even with $M=16$ for the Gauss-Jacobi method, our proposed method could save several seconds over 5000 epochs.
 Additionally, the memory usage is markedly reduced.
 For instance, with small batches at $M=1280$, \textbf{MC-II} consumes only 10.5GB of GPU memory, whereas \textbf{MC-I} requires 29.1GB.
 This reduced memory footprint enables the transformed MCfPINNs to accommodate denser sampling points and larger $M$ within a single GPU environment.
 Importantly, these gains in efficiency come without sacrificing numerical accuracy; both integration types maintain comparable error levels.

 Moreover, the Gauss-Jacobi quadrature method appears to offer computational advantages over the Monte Carlo approach, as it requires fewer quadrature points to achieve comparable levels of accuracy, further reinforcing its suitability for efficient and precise fractional-order computations.